hashintel/labs/apps/sim-core/README.md

 ### Development and Troubleshooting

-See the README in [`packages/core`](https://github.com/hashintel/labs/tree/main/apps/sim-core/packages/core) for more details
+See the README in [`packages/core`](https://github.com/hashintel/labs/tree/main/apps/sim-core/packages/core) for more details.

 ### Repository Structure